Krouitch/CheckLicenses/README.md

 # CheckLicenses
-Python script to display Cadence/Synopsys/Mentor Graphics licenses report in a fancy way.
+Python script to display lmstat licenses report in a fancy way.